 - Start by roasting your veggies.

-- Pour the tomatoes, kalamata olives, and green olives in a baking dish.
+- Pour the tomatoes, kalamata olives, and green olives into a baking dish.

 - Mix it all together and put it in the oven at 400 degrees F. for 20 minutes.